boardfish/dissertation/contents/0-introduction.md

 of teams to social media [@lockup2019].

 It is notable that due to the timing of the COVID-19 pandemic, requirements were not changed.
-In light of this, the product presented another purpose---it may support the escape game community after a return to normalcy.
+In light of this, the product presents another purpose---it may support the escape game community after a return to normalcy.
 Exposing escape rooms to enthusiasts and giving them a platform on which to share their experiences could encourage business in the industry.